Online casinos aren’t currently legal in Ohio, which can make figuring out where — and how — you can play online a little confusing.

 Responsible Gambling in Ohio

 Ohio makes it very easy to get help if you feel that gambling is becoming a problem for you.
 Responsible gaming is a priority, and there are multiple free and confidential options available.
-A few of the resources available to you are:
+A few of the resources available are:

 - Ohio Problem Gambling Helpline: Call or text 1-800-589-9966 (available 24/7)